opalmedapps/opal-admin/docs/apps/structure.md

 For apps that expose an API, create a sub-package `api` where serializers, views and viewsets should live.

 API URLs are defined in a module in the core app (`core/api_urls.py`).

+## Best Practices

+* favour fat models and skinny views, i.e., logic should go into the model, model manager or utility modules instead of the view for reusability.
+See more information in Two Scoops of Django's preface "Core Concepts: Fat Models, Utility Modules, Thin Views, Stupid Templates".